Mad scientist

-The mad scientist (also mad doctor or mad professor) is a stock character of a scientist who is perceived as "mad, bad and dangerous to know" or "insane" owing to a combination of unusual or unsettling personality traits and the unabashedly ambitious, taboo or hubristic nature of their experiments.
+The mad scientist, also known as the mad doctor or mad professor, is a stock character of a scientist who has unusual or unsettling personality traits, usually in the taboo or hubristic nature of their experiments.

 As a motif in fiction, the mad scientist may be villainous (evil genius) or antagonistic, benign, or neutral; may be insane, eccentric, or clumsy; and often works with fictional technology or fails to recognise or value common human objections to attempting to play God.
-Some may have benevolent intentions, even if their actions are dangerous or questionable, which can make them accidental antagonists.
+Some may have benevolent intentions, even if their actions are dangerous or questionable, making them accidental antagonists.